mattlean/lean-js-app-starter/docs/browser/configuration.md

 ### Presets
 * [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env)
   A smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environments.
+Target environments are determined by the project's Browserslist.

   The `modules` option is set to `false` because by default we want webpack to handle the ES2015 modules instead of Babel so it can perform optimizations like [tree shaking](https://webpack.js.org/guides/tree-shaking).
 When running in a test environment, the option is set back to its default value (`"auto"`) so Babel can convert the ES2015 modules to a format Jest can understand.
 * [@babel/preset-flow](https://babeljs.io/docs/en/babel-preset-flow)